 \section{Abstract}

 I propose a relatively simple way to deploy pre-trained large language models (LLMs) in order to extract sentiment and other useful features from text data.
 The method, which I refer to as \emph{prompt-based sentiment extraction}, offers multiple advantages over other methods used in economics and finance.
+In particular, it accepts the text input as is (without pre-processing) and produces a sentiment score that has a probability interpretation.
+Unlike other LLM-based approaches, it does not require any fine-tuning or labeled data.
 I apply my prompt-based strategy to a hand-collected corpus of confidential reference letters (RLs).
-I show that the sentiment contents of RLs is clearly reflected in job market outcomes.
-Candidates with higher average sentiment in their letters perform markedly better regardless of the measure of success chosen.
-Moreover, I show that disagreement among letter writers negatively affects the job market candidate's performance.
+I show that the sentiment contents of RLs are clearly reflected in job market outcomes.
+Candidates with higher average sentiment in their RLs perform markedly better regardless of the measure of success chosen.
+Moreover, I show that sentiment dispersion among letter writers negatively affects the job market candidate's performance.
 I compare my sentiment extraction approach to other commonly used methods for sentiment analysis: `bag-of-words' approaches, fine-tuned language models, and querying advanced chatbots.
-I find that no other method can reproduce the results obtained by prompt-based sentiment extraction.
+No other method can fully reproduce the results obtained by prompt-based sentiment extraction.
 Finally, I slightly modify the method to obtain `gendered' sentiment scores \citep[as in][]{Eberhardt_et_al_2023}.
-I show that letters of reference written for female candidates emphasize `grindstone' personality traits, whereas male candidates' letters emphasize `standout' traits.
+I show that RLs written for female candidates emphasize `grindstone' personality traits, whereas male candidates' letters emphasize `standout' traits.
 These gender differences negatively affect women's job market outcomes.

 \begin{flushleft} { JEL classification: C45; J16 Key words: Large language models; text data; sentiment analysis; reference letters. } \end{flushleft}

 {\mathrm{cov}} {\mathbf{1}} {\mathbf{E}} {\mathbf{\Delta}}